 Esther is the lead Healthwatch officer for projects and engagement in Northamptonshire.
 Esther trained with the National Childbirth Trust to become a Pregnancy Birth and Beyond Practitioner and has been involved in healthcare in Northamptonshire for a number of years.
 She was previously the Co-Chair of Northamptonshire Breastfeeding Alliance (NBA).
 While in this role she has attended many meetings regarding children and families in the county and helped to raise funds to keep vital services open.
 Esther has also previously worked as a Youth Worker in rural Northamptonshire.

 PhD, CMRS – Projects, Consultations and Engagement

-Becky holds responsibility for supporting volunteers in Healthwatch, and she contributes to a range of Healthwatch projects.
+Becky is also leading for projects and engagement in Northamptonshire.
+She holds responsibility for supporting volunteers in Healthwatch and contributes to a range of Healthwatch projects.
 Becky has a long-standing interest in community and wellbeing.
 Prior to joining Healthwatch Northamptonshire Becky worked for a voluntary organisation, co-ordinating befriending and social support activities for isolated older people.
 She has experience in community development work and led a community garden project for parents with young children.
 Becky has a PhD in social policy and worked as a Research Fellow in the Centre for Social Work at the University of Nottingham, researching the issue of whistleblowing in services for adults with learning disabilities.
 She also has experience as a social worker and care homes inspector and taught on health and social care courses for the Open University for 10 years.